-To create a trigger function library
+To create a trigger function library (timing or 200 Mb/s state only)

 You can create your own libraries of trigger functions that are separate from logic analyzer configuration files (unlike saved/recalled trigger setups).

 - 1. In the Trigger tab's Trigger Functions subtab, select the Trigger function libraries button. - 2.
 In the Trigger function libraries dialog, select the Create button. - 3.
 In the Create User Library dialog, enter the library name and description, and select OK. - 4.
 In the Edit Trigger Function Library dialog, choose the Add function button. - 5.
 In the Create User Function dialog, enter the function name and description, and select the levels from the current trigger sequence that be the trigger function; then, select OK.